From pop-up film screenings to theme parks and bungee jumping, spending time together on Valentine’s Day doesn’t have to be full of clichés

 Pop-up cinema is enjoying its popularity in cities across the globe.
 For a unique and romantic experience on 14 February, find a pop-up film screening in your area.
 Create your own magic as you snuggle up with your loved one in a quirky setting.
 Don’t forget a tub of warm buttery popcorn – the perfect sharing snack between two special people.

-Where to go: Against a backdrop of the Opera House and Harbour Bridge, it’s easy to understand why St George open-air cinema in Sydney is our favourite.
-In London, the Rivoli Ballroom is hosting a pop-up screening of Gary Marshall’s romantic comedy Pretty Woman (1990).
-For those living in Berlin – lucky you, Mobile Kino is showing Eternal Sunshine of the Spotless Mind on 14 Feb 2018.
+Where to go: Against a backdrop of the Opera House and Harbour Bridge, it’s easy to understand why St George open-air cinema in Sydney is our favourite – this year, they show A Simple Favour starring Blake Lively on February 14.
+In London, the Rivoli Ballroom is hosting a pop-up screening of Gary Marshall’s romantic comedy Pretty Woman on February 13 and Romeo + Juliet on February 14.

 For a fun Valentine’s: Visit a theme park